claritytoolslab/clarity-events-ai-legal/terms.md

 You agree NOT to:
 - ❌ Use the app for illegal activities
-- ❌ Share your API keys with others
+- ❌ Share your API keys or Google credentials with others
 - ❌ Attempt to bypass subscription limits
 - ❌ Use the app to spam or harass others
-- ❌ Violate OpenAI's usage policies
+- ❌ Violate OpenAI's or Google's usage policies

 ## 5. Intellectual Property